netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-azure.md

 !!! note "Note"
     For the ease of deployment, the deployment models in this section are explained with an all-in-one manifest file that combines the steps explained in the previous section.
 You can modify the manifest file to suit your application and configuration.

-### Deploying a Standalone Citrix CPX as the Ingress Device
+### Deploy a Standalone Citrix CPX as the Ingress Device

 To deploy Citrix CPX as an Ingress device in a standalone deployment model in AKS, you should use the service type as LoadBalancer which would create a load balancer in the Azure cloud.
 This is supported in Kubernetes since v1.10.0.